-What you must pay What you must pay when you get when you get these services these services Out-of-Network Services that are covered for you In-Network Physician/Practitioner services, including doctor's office visits (continued) home dialysis members in a will be subject to the will be subject to the hospital-based or critical access same cost sharing as same cost sharing as hospital-based renal dialysis center, renal services you would services you would dialysis facility, or the member's home receive in-person.
-If receive in-person.
-If Telehealth services to diagnose, you have surgery or you have surgery or procedures done in procedures done in evaluate, or treat symptoms of a stroke, a certified regardless of your location a certified Telehealth services for members with a ambulatory surgical ambulatory surgical substance use disorder or co-occurring center or hospital center or hospital mental health disorder, regardless of outpatient setting, outpatient setting, their location see the "Outpatient see the "Outpatient Telehealth services for diagnosis, surgery, including surgery, including evaluation, and treatment of mental services provided at services provided at outpatient hospital outpatient hospital health disorders if: facilities and facilities and You have an in-person visit within 6 ambulatory surgical ambulatory surgical months prior to your first telehealth centers" and/or the centers" and/or the visit "Outpatient hospital "Outpatient hospital You have an in-person visit every 12 services" sections in services" sections in months while receiving these this benefits chart this benefits chart telehealth services for applicable for applicable Exceptions can be made to the above copayments or copayments or for certain circumstances coinsurance coinsurance Telehealth services for mental health amounts. amounts. visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Physician/Practitioner services, including doctor's office visits (continued) home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment will be subject to the same cost sharing as services you would receive in-person.
+If you have surgery or procedures done in a certified ambulatory surgical center or hospital outpatient setting, see the "Outpatient surgery, including services provided at outpatient hospital facilities and ambulatory surgical centers" and/or the "Outpatient hospital services" sections in this benefits chart for applicable copayments or coinsurance amounts. will be subject to the same cost sharing as services you would receive in-person.
+If you have surgery or procedures done in a certified ambulatory surgical center or hospital outpatient setting, see the "Outpatient surgery, including services provided at outpatient hospital facilities and ambulatory surgical centers" and/or the "Outpatient hospital services" sections in this benefits chart for applicable copayments or coinsurance amounts.